martijn-on-fhir/fhir-server/SECURITY.md

 For general security questions (non-vulnerabilities):
 - Email: `martijn.github@proton.me`
-- Documentation: [Link to security docs]
+- Documentation: /api

 ---

-*This security policy is effective as of [DATE] and may be updated periodically.*
+*This security policy is effective as of 2025-08-01 and may be updated periodically.*